 A Third Option Worth Knowing About

-NannyKeeper is a self-service payroll tool that costs $10-$18/month ($120-$216/year).
+NannyKeeper is a self-service payroll tool that costs $10-$18/month ($100-$180/year on annual billing).
 It calculates all the same federal and state taxes, generates your W-2 and Schedule H, and sends email reminders before every deadline.
 The difference: you file the forms yourself, which takes about 15 minutes per quarter on the IRS and state websites.

 |---|---|---|---|